The Corporate Tax Planning Law Review: USA

-The United States has taken limited steps in response to the Action Plan on Base Erosion and Profit Shifting published in 2013.
-In 2015, the IRS promulgated country-by-country reporting regulations, consistent with the BEPS Action 13 report.45 The rules require US-parented multinational groups to file an annual report containing information on a country-by-country basis related to the group's income taxes and indicators of the locations of economic activity within the group.
-Additionally, the US model income tax treaty contains a limitation on benefits provision similar to the OECD Model Convention's, which was revised in light of the US model.46
+The United States has taken limited steps in response to the Action Plan on Base Erosion and Profit Shifting (BEPS) published in 2013.
+In 2015, the IRS promulgated country-by-country reporting regulations, consistent with BEPS Action 13.44 The rules require US-parented multinational groups to file an annual report containing information on a country-by-country basis relating to the group's income taxes and indicators of the locations of economic activity within the group.
+In addition, the US model income tax treaty contains a limitation on benefits provision similar to that of the OECD Model Tax Convention, which was revised in light of the US model.45

-Recently finalised regulations provide a number of clarifications, including coordination with Section 163(j) to prevent a disallowed interest deduction from constituting a current-year base erosion tax benefit53 and an exception to the general definition of base erosion payments for payments treated as income that is effectively connected with a US trade or business.54
+Regulations provide a number of clarifications, including coordination with Section 163(j) to prevent a disallowed interest deduction from constituting a current-year base erosion tax benefit52 and an exception to the general definition of 'base erosion payments' for payments treated as income that is effectively connected with a US trade or business.53

 Outlook and conclusions